Korser890/World-GDP-Migration-Visualization-Website/README.md

 # DV_Assignment
-Data Visualisation Assignment Semester 1 2024
+This repository is for the Data Visualisation Assignment in Semester 1 2024